Wannie91/Combat-Robots-Overhaul/README.md

 # Combat Robots Overhaul
-This mod overhauls Factorio's vanilla Combat Robots to make them more useful against biters.
+This mod overhauls Factorio's vanilla Combat Robots to make them more useful in the fight against biters.

-Destroyer Units will automatically attack every biter nests (and worm) that have been discovered either by the player or by radar.
+Destroyer Units will automatically attack every biter nests (and worms) that have been discovered either by the player or by radar.

 Defender Units will either follow the player, or automatically defend the base in case of an enemy attack.
 (Behaviour controlled by Toggleable shortcut)